mientjan/react-native-markdown-renderer/README.md

 - [x] Merge the pull requests
 - [x] Update the docs
+- [x] Add ability to 'ignore' specific types of markdown
 - [ ] Close all the formatting issues that are hanging over from react-native-markdown-renderer

-- [x] Add ability to 'ignore' specific types of markdown
+# TODO

+- [ ] Code highlighting
+- [ ] Rework styles and rules - the way it is all applied works but is annoying to, for instance, change the text color of everything.

 **Target Nov 10th 2019**